-Note: The Social Welfare History Web site is a nonprofit project designed with the goal of better informing the public about the history of American social welfare.
-The Web site was designed and developed by John E. Hansan, Ph.D.
+The Social Welfare History Project is a nonprofit project designed to inform the public about the history of American social welfare.
+The site was designed and developed by John E. Hansan, Ph.D.
 A Scholar’s Advisory Committee composed of distinguished social welfare historians and scholars (see below) was recruited to assist Dr. Hansan.
 There are also a number of contributors who have volunteered articles and recollections that are posted on the site (see list below).

 Social welfare lacks the prominence given to other sectors of our society like economics, science, politics, education, and medicine, each of which is the subject of intensive historical study and analysis.
 Part of the reason for this may be the fact that social welfare does not have a clear and distinct history; nor does it have any large natural constituencies championing its study or promotion.
 Our nation’s social welfare programs have evolved and taken shape largely as a result of economic, political, cultural and religious forces that have interacted, sometimes violently, over 350 years.
 The absence of a more rigorous study of American social welfare may also be attributed to the fact the myriad personal, social and economic conditions that concern social welfare workers and public and nonprofit social welfare organizations are matters that the more favored parts of the population may not want to think about until they are confronted with a social or economic condition over which they have little or no control, e.g., Hurricane Katrina, plant closings, the birth of a disabled child, or the onset of Alzheimer’s disease in a loved one.